A Systematic Investigation of Commonsense Knowledge in Large Language Models: Zero-shot Performance

+In \Figure{fig:zs}, we report the zero-shot performance of our \pretrained{} LM (with 280B parameters, \S\ref{sec:language_model}) on the four commonsense benchmarks, alongside: (i) the Random and Answer-only baselines, and (ii) the current state-of-the-art (SOTA) result.
+The SOTA results are achieved by the UNICORN~\citep{Lourie2021UNICORNOR} model with 11B parameters, which is \pretrained{} on 6 existing commonsense datasets~\citep{hellaswag,piqa,socialiqa,winogrande,bhagavatula2020abductive,Huang2019CosmosQM}.

-\paragraph{Zero-shot performance.} At the first glance, the zero-shot performance is better than the Random Baseline for all benchmarks (compare Rand and ZS in \Figure{fig:zs}); however, the gap between the stronger Answer-only Baseline and zero-shot performance is much smaller (compare Answer and ZS).
-While this performance gap (between zero-shot and Answer-only Baseline) is notable for \hellaswag{} and \socialiqa{} (greater than 10 point accuracy), it is small for \winogrande{} and \piqa{}.
-We also observe that the gap between fine-tuned SOTA and zero-shot performance is still large for all benchmarks, with \winogrande{} and \socialiqa{} having the largest gaps, suggesting that these two benchmarks are more challenging for \pretrained{} models.
-Finally, the zero-shot performance is \emph{always} closer to the Answer-only Baseline than to the fine-tuned SOTA.
+\paragraph{Zero-shot performance.} At first glance, we observe strong zero-shot results, outperforming the Random Baseline in all benchmarks (compare ``Rand'' and ``ZS'' in \Figure{fig:zs}).
+However, the gap between the stronger Answer-only baseline and the zero-shot result is smaller for all benchmarks (compare ``Answer'' and ``ZS''): Whereas this gap is still sizable for \hellaswag{} and \winogrande{} (>20), it is much smaller for \socialiqa{} and \piqa{}.
+Finally, in all cases, there is still a large gap between the SOTA and zero-shot performance (>10); this gap is largest for \winogrande{} and \socialiqa{}, suggesting that social and physical commonsense is challenging for \pretrained{} LMs --- even a large one with 280B parameters --- without task-specific supervision.\footnote{We remark that the 530B-parameter LM of \citet{mt-nlg} achieves slightly better performance than Gopher on \hellaswag{} (80.2), \piqa{} (82), and \winogrande{} (73), although there remains a large gap with the SOTA performance.}